New to Homeschooling

 -Put worksheets, certificates, drawings, and lesson plans in your binder as they are finished.

 -You do not need to put everything your child does into the binder.
-Most states want to see samples; make sure you
+Most states want to see samples; make

-know what your state requires for submission.
+sure you know what your state requires for submission.

 -Put dates on the work.

--If you attend an educational program, event, workshop, or show, and you have a ticket stub, put that in your binder as
+-If you attend an educational program, event, workshop, or show, and you have a ticket stub, put that in

 -Keep logs: books read, music practiced, hours spent doing physical education, etc.

 -Take pictures and make a collage of educational activities your child has participated in.